exasol/tutorials/tls/doc/tls_introduction.md

 Digital signatures like their analog counterparts are meant to verify the authenticity of the information they accompany.

-In real life you sign a letter so that your handwriting can serve as proof you wrote it.
+In real life, you sign a letter so that your handwriting can serve as proof you wrote it.
 If you additionally want to make sure that tampering with the text in the letter is detectable, you write the whole letter by hand[^1].

 [^1]: I am aware that there are people who specialize in forging handwriting.
 That just shows that in the physical world security is also a challenge.

 If Bob wants to digitally sign data, he first calculates a tamper-proof representation of that data using a cryptographic hash function.
 That proof is calculated from the contents of the data payload.
 The chosen algorithm does not allow reversing the process with any realistic effort.
-That means while Alice will be able to calculate representation from the payload, Eve can't create any meaningful data out of the number.
+That means —while Alice will be able to calculate representation from the payload — Eve can't create any meaningful data out of the number.
 This irreversible property is why cryptographic hash functions are also called 'one-way hash functions' — you can easily go from input to output, but not the other way around.
 Bob then uses his private key to encrypt the one-way hash and puts it alongside the payload data.

 For practical reasons, the representation is, of course, small compared to the original data.
 It's communication overhead after all.

 Alice, after receiving the payload and signature, can now calculate the hash on her own based on the payload data.
 She then uses Bob’s public key to decrypt the hash in the signature.
 If the hashes Alice and Bob calculated match, the payload data is accurate and consistent.

 Note that signatures only work towards the information security goal of integrity.
-Without any further measures they don’t do anything for confidentiality of the payload data.
+Without any further measures, they don’t do anything for confidentiality of the payload data.

 ### Certificates and Certification Agencies